 First Floor: Opens onto small landing with doors leading to master double / twin zip and link bedroom with views across the moors.
 Second twin bedroom.
 Family bathroom with hand basin and WC.

-Exterior: Patio seating area with garden furniture, fire pit and barbecue facilities.
+Exterior: Patio seating area with garden furniture, fire pit and BBQ for the sole use of guests staying at The Beehive - charcoal not provided.
 Large shared garden.

 Facilities & Services